 Important Information about Burghley House and Gardens

 Burghley house is open from mid-March until the end of October.
-For exact opening days and times please check here.
-The house is shut on Fridays although the garden of surprises is open.
+The house is closed on Fridays although the garden of surprises is open.
 The parkland is open from 8am to 6pm or dusk and is always free to use.
 It is free to park at Burghley.

 There is also an orangery restaurant near the house, 2 shops and a garden café near the garden of surprises.
 The opening times and days vary so please check the link above.